wolfgangunger/cdk-codepipeline-multibranch/README.md

 adapt branch names etc
 ### write and add your stacks
 create your own stacks and add to infrastructure folder, add to AppDeploy, write tests

+#### bootstrap the toolchain & stage accounts
+bootstrap the toolchain account:
+with toolchain credentials
+cdk bootstrap   --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess  aws://12345678912/us-east-1
+to be deleted
+cdk bootstrap   --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess  aws://243277030071/eu-west-1

+also all other accounts (dev, qa & prod) or at least one if you test the pipeline with just one stage account:
+with stage credentials, first account is toolchain , second stage account
+cdk bootstrap --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess --trust 12345678912 aws://12345678915/eu-west-1
+to be deleted
+cdk bootstrap --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess --trust 243277030071 aws://243277030071/eu-west-1

+### deployment
+use this command to get an overview of the stacks
+cdk ls
+important are these one from the app.py:
+bootstrap-dev-role-stack
+bootstrap-qa-role-stack
+bootstrap-prod-role-stack
+cdk-pipeline-multi-branch
+feature-branch-pipeline-generator

 ### deploy the roles to the stage accounts
+be sure you have dockerhub/docker desktop running
-deploy the 3 roles to dev, qa and prod for example with : cdk-deploy bootstrap-qa-role-stack
+deploy the 3 roles to dev, qa and prod for example with : cdk-deploy bootstrap-dev-role-stack
-#### bootstrap
-bootstrap the toolchain & stage accounts with toolchain credentials cdk bootstrap   --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess  aws://12345678912/us-east-1

-other accounts (dev, int , qa) with stage credentials, first account is toolchain , second stage account cdk bootstrap --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess --trust 12345678912 aws://12345678915/eu-west-1

 ### deploy the pipeline via cli
+be sure you have dockerhub/docker desktop running
 cdk deploy  cdk-pipeline-multi-branch

 now the pipeline should be ready and will be triggered on any push to the repo

 ### deploy the feature-branch-pipeline-generator via cli
+be sure you have dockerhub/docker desktop running
 cdk deploy feature-branch-pipeline-generator
-Edit the secret github_webhook_secret to keep a structure like this:
+Edit the secret 'github_webhook_secret' in the webconsole to keep a structure like this (if your repo is not public):
 {"SecretString" : "xxxxx"}

 ### edit github-actions-demo.yml
-edit the webhook_url to your api gateway url ( or custom domain)
+edit the webhook_url to your api gateway url ( or custom domain) , see .github\workflows
 change action triggers if needed

 ### create branch and push to see the new feature pipeline gets generated